Who is Steve Scalise?

 Scalise won the House seat in Louisiana that was vacated by Bobby Jindal when he ran for governor in 2007.

+He is avid baseball fan and has played on the congressional team since he entered Congress.
+His leadership office is lined with pictures from past years' games.

-Scalise and his wife, Jennifer, have two children.
+Scalise, 51, was a computer systems engineer before joining Congress.
+He and his wife, Jennifer Scalise, have two children.